 Unfortunately, the Morningstar for Investors app currently isn’t available for Android users.

-If you have assets over $100,000 in your investment portfolio, you will have a one-on-one financial review with a Personal Capital advisor.
+If you have assets over $100,000 in your investment portfolio, you will have a one-on-one financial review with a Empower advisor.
 This option comes up when you first sign up for the service.

-You will also have access to free Personal Capital tools to manage your investments and keep track of them.
+You will also have access to free Empower tools to manage your investments and keep track of them.
 This bonus is only available for Morningstar service users, so you will have to sign up before you can set up your one-on-one meeting.

 What do you get with Morningstar Investor?

 When you sign up for Morningstar Investor, you get full access to analyst reports, top investment picks, Portfolio Manager, Portfolio X-ray, fund screeners and the article archive.